A quick overview of things to keep in mind and best practices when pair programming.

 It is extremely important to consider breaks as a natural part of your work as a dev, much more so when pairing.

 This practice can be quite tiresome and is not sustainable if frequent breaks are not taken.
-And proper breaks at that: no slack, no emails, no checking tech-support.
-Get up, go for a glass of water, step outside, etc.

 There are multiple ways of ingraining breaks into your pairing routine: